Advanced printmaking: practice and discourse

 Printmaking is a vital, constantly evolving medium and, over the period of the year you will learn how different processes collide with your own practice.
 As you develop personal projects, with guidance, you will build on the core skills of drawing, manipulating photographic imagery for use in print, and personal/critical research, this will broaden your knowledge and enable you to progress as an artist printmaker.

-This course will be delivered in person and online, and will involve tutor presentation and class discussion.
+This course will be delivered onsite, with a small online element, and will involve tutor presentation and class discussion.
 Student preparation and homework outside class times is strongly encouraged.

 - An email address